We recommend booking the highland bus well in advance to secure your spot!

 Departures from N1 Gas Station in Hvolsvöllur or Kjörbúðin Supermarket in Hella are also available.
-Please note that you need to contact us to book your seat after purchasing your Hiking pass.
-If no passengers are booked 24 hours before a departure, the trip will be cancelled.
+Please note if no passengers are booked 24 hours before a departure, the trip will be cancelled.

 The Laugavegur hiking trail is one of the most popular hiking trails in Iceland and a favourite among the locals.
 The hike usually starts in Landmannalaugar and from there it is a 3-4 days hike to Þórsmörk (Thorsmork) nature reserve.
 This trail is a feast for the eyes, with diverse geological wonders, valleys, glaciers, mountains and unmatchable views.